Job hunt frustration: How to stay motivated when seeking a new role

 Follow up and ask for feedback

 Whether you’ve missed out in the early stages or post-interview, making the time to follow up and ask for feedback could give you the edge next time around.
+You can turn a rejection into a worthwhile connection simply by asking for feedback and asking the person in charge of hiring if they would consider you for a future role.
+With a touch more experience and maybe just a bit of luck, you might find yourself landing a job through unexpected circumstances.

-Large companies might not offer individual feedback due to a high number of applicants.
-But it’s always worth asking and most hiring managers will be happy to help you move forward.
-Do you lack a key skill they were looking for?
+Ask them questions like: Do you lack a key skill they were looking for?
 Was there something missing from your interview?
 Did another candidate have more specific experience?

-Keep a note of what you can improve on and you’ll be a step ahead at your next interview.
+Keep a note of what you can improve on, and you’ll be a step ahead at your next interview.
 To learn more, read our tips on how to follow up after an interview.

 Upskill yourself